After fulfilling some last-minute media commitments, Fidel’s bloodless cadaver is incinerated and pulverized at a “magnificent” state funeral.

 At the bottom of Latin America’s pyramid of peoples, the dispossessed, under-represented, over-incarcerated castes always had a special place in their heart for the Great Leveler.

-This afternoon, in a silent and dignified demonstration, Brazil’s poorest million will remind the world of their pain by being black.
+This afternoon, in a silent and dignified demonstration, Brazil’s poorest million will remind the world of their sorrow by being black.

 Climate thinkers—who would normally be feeling terrified—have been in a devastated mood for a change this week.